Hetzner + Cloudflare + Claude Code

 MCP servers (live tool access):

 Tip: Plugins are per-user.
 Each user on the machine needs to run the install commands in their own Claude Code session.
-Check installed plugins with /plugin list.
+Check installed plugins with /plugin list and configured MCP servers with /mcp.

 Plugin storage